Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 I even upgrade the NIC firmware and try the above stuff again.

-Ehrm I'm feeling my hair is getting grayer and grayer, so what do I do next.
+Ehrm I'm feeling my hair is getting greyer and greyer, so what do I do next.
 I start debugging the installer, it must have failed with grub or something.
 I spent more time that I would like to admit.
-But during all this debuging I get stuck cause I see a message in the output/journalctl log.
+But during all this debugging I get stuck cause I see a message in the output/journalctl log.
 The partitions are not optimally aligned.
-And I was devestated, cause previously I was under the illusion that I did properly align my partitions, which apperanlty I wasn't.
-So I spend a lot of time trying to fix that, for now I gotta keep you in suspense about this HP not booting a USB stick, cause it's more important to fix the damn alignemnt.
+And I was devastated, cause previously I was under the illusion that I did properly align my partitions, which apparently I wasn't.
+So I spend a lot of time trying to fix that, for now I gotta keep you in suspense about this HP not booting a USB stick, cause it's more important to fix the damn alignment.

 I did a google and I get to this blog [https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/](https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/) about how to calculate alignment.
 I learn from there that I can add `/sys/block/sdb/queue/optimal_io_size` with `/sys/block/sdb/alignment_offset` and divide the result with `/sys/block/sdb/queue/physical_block_size`.
 Sure, but I was under the illusion that parted could do the alignment for you.
 So I start doing a lot of trial-and-error and I learn a couple of things.